flowsa/codingtest/README.md

 7) Tests\Feature\TodoTest::test_adding_todo_to_complete_list_updates_list_status
 8) Tests\Feature\UserTest::test_user_register

-And then secondly, some fo the clients that are integrating into this often forget to include the correct headers, so then we're finding that they're being returned redirects and HTML when they hit a route thats unauthorised etc.
+And then secondly, some of the clients that are integrating into this often forget to include the correct headers, so then we're finding that they're being returned redirects and HTML when they hit a route thats unauthorised etc.

 Can you please set this to only return `JSON` regardless of headers for all API routes?
 Can you also please add a test so we don't accidently run into this again.

 ### Working Environment
-We've setup gitpod for this project, if you open gitpod and run `ddev exec phpunit` you should have the test suite run and see the fails.
+Open in [Gitpod](https://gitpod.io/#https://github.com/flowsa/codingtest) or use your own development environment.
+If you open Gitpod and run `ddev exec phpunit` you should have the test suite run and see the fails.

 ### Testing
 There is a Postman test suite and enviroment, to use please point the `baseUrl` variable to the gitpod open port's address.